vobyjs/oby/README.md

   prev.foo.bar = false;
 }); // => { foo: { bar: false } }

-// "select" method for creating a readonly Observable out of the return of the passed function
+// "computed" method for creating a readonly Observable out of the return of the passed function

-const objSelected = obj.select ( obj => obj.foo.bar ); // => ObservableReadonly<boolean>
+const objComputed = obj.computed ( obj => obj.foo.bar ); // => ObservableReadonly<boolean>

 // "readonly" method for getting a readonly Observable out of the current one, readonly Observables provide no APIs for changing the value they are pointing to